-Demi Lovato Says She Will Discuss Her Sexuality On Her Own Terms As She Refuses To Be Labeled
+Demi Lovato Says She Will Discuss Her Sexuality On Her Own Terms, As She Refuses To Be Labeled

 After stepping out holding another woman’s hand earlier this month, Demi Lovato is refusing to let labels be associated with her sexuality.
 In fact, the “Sorry Not Sorry” singer has said that she will only discuss her sexuality on her own terms.
 Lovato even revealed that there are already plans in place to answer some questions people seem to have, for a new documentary set to debut on YouTube in October.

 According to the New York Daily News, in a recent interview, Demi Lovato explained that she prefers to “keep my personal life as private as possible,” especially when it comes to both her dating life and her sexuality.
 She said the reason for this is due to the fact that it has nothing to do with her work and the music she chooses to put out.
-The singer also said she feels as if all anyone wants is a headline, and that there are news organizations such as magazines and television shows out there, that simply want to be the one who breaks the news as to what her sexuality might be.
+The singer also said she feels as if all anyone wants is a headline, and that there are news organizations, such as magazines and television shows, that simply want to be the one who breaks the news as to what her sexuality might be.
 However, Demi Lovato feels that no matter what her sexuality is, it is ultimately “irrelevant to what my music is all about.”

 I ???? my Lovatics.
 Thank you for last night @spotify!! pic.twitter.com/CYWWVPXxce